zhengjunyao-work/arc24/docs/modeling/Iteration_03_fine-tune_on_arc.md

 ### GPU memory requirements

-With 2x24GB of gpu memory I can only fit one sample of 4096 tokens
+With 2x24GB of gpu memory I can only fit one sample of 4096 tokens when fine-tuning Phi-3.
+I cannot fine-tune Llama 3, at least without quantization.

 ### Going to the cloud